dmfrodrigues/feup-ltw-proj/README.md

 </Directory>
 ```

+After changing the apache2 configuration, restart it by running `sudo service apache2 restart`.

 ### Server constants
 Each deploy environment has a specific set of constants.
 Thus, for each environment you are required to use a different set of constants.
 Our suggestion is that, when you want to add a set of server constants for a new environment you should create a file `server/server_constants_<environment>.php`.